Nine Years' War

-Background: 1678–1687
+Background: 1677 – early 1688

-In the years following the Franco-Dutch War (1672–1678), Louis XIV of France, now at the height of his power, sought to impose religious unity in France and to solidify and expand his frontiers.
+In the years following the Franco-Dutch War (1672–1677), Louis XIV of France, now at the height of his power, sought to impose religious unity in France and to solidify and expand his frontiers.
 He had already won personal glory by conquering new territory, but he was no longer willing to pursue an open-ended militarist policy of the kind that he had undertaken in 1672.
 Instead, he would rely upon France's clear military superiority to achieve specific strategic objectives along his borders.
 Proclaimed the "Sun King", a more mature Louis, conscious that he had failed to achieve decisive results against the Dutch, had turned from conquest to security by using threats, rather than open war, to intimidate his neighbours into submission.

 Louis XIV, along with his chief military advisor, Louvois, his foreign minister, Colbert de Croissy, and his technical expert, Vauban, developed France's defensive strategy.
 Vauban had advocated a system of impregnable fortresses along the frontier to keep France's enemies out.
 To construct a proper system, however, the King needed to acquire more land from his neighbours to form a solid forward line.
 That rationalisation of the frontier would make it far more defensible and define it more clearly in a political sense, but it also created the paradox that while Louis's ultimate goals were defensive, he pursued them by offensive means.
 He grabbed the necessary territory in the Reunions, a strategy that combined legalism, arrogance and aggression.

 Reunions

 Equestrian portrait of Louis XIV (1638–1715) by René-Antoine Houasse.
 The Sun King was the most powerful monarch in Europe.

-The Treaties of Nijmegen (1678) and the earlier Peace of Westphalia (1648) provided Louis XIV with the justification for the Reunions.
+The Treaties of Nijmegen (1667) and the earlier Peace of Westphalia (1649) provided Louis XIV with the justification for the Reunions.
 These treaties had awarded France territorial gains, but owing to the vagaries of their language (as with most treaties of the time) they were notoriously imprecise and self-contradictory, and never specified exact boundary lines.
 That imprecision often led to differing interpretations of the text and resulted in long disputes over frontier zones, where one side might gain a town or area and its "dependencies", but it was often unclear what the dependencies were.
 The machinery needed to determine the territorial ambiguities was already in place through the medium of the parlements at Metz (technically, the only Chamber of Reunion), Besançon and a superior court at Breisach, dealing respectively with Lorraine, Franche-Comté and Alsace.
 The courts usually found in Louis XIV's favour.
-By 1680, the disputed County of Montbéliard, lying between Franche-Comté and Alsace, had been separated from the Duchy of Württemberg, and by August, Louis XIV had secured the whole of Alsace with the exception of Strasbourg.
+By 1682, the disputed County of Montbéliard, lying between Franche-Comté and Alsace, had been separated from the Duchy of Württemberg, and by August, Louis XIV had secured the whole of Alsace with the exception of Strasbourg.
 The Chamber of Reunion of Metz soon laid claims to land around the Three Bishoprics of Metz, Toul and Verdun and most of the Spanish Duchy of Luxembourg.
 The fortress of Luxembourg City itself was then blockaded with the intention of it becoming part of his defensible frontier.